modular/modular/KGEN/docs/public/programming-manual.md

 distribution of compilation).
 This is a power-user feature and needs continued development and iteration over time.

-## Argument Passing Control and Memory Ownership
+## Argument passing control and memory ownership

 In both Python and Mojo, much of the language revolves around function calls: a lot of the (apparently) built-in functionality is implemented in the standard